Invoices

 2WBcas9-yjzEvGufY-9GEgnyMj7-beMNMWA8r-sPHtV1nPU-TMsGMQX

-which, as we said, is a string in Base58 divided into the various chunks to make it easier to read.
+which, as we said, is a string in Base58 divided into different chunks to make it easier to read.
 The last group of characters is a checksum of the previous encoding.
-Finally, Base58 encoding was choose in favor of Bech32 encoding which can have some limitations regarding readability and character size limits of the string.
+Finally, Base58 encoding was chosen in favor of Bech32 encoding which can have some limitations regarding readability and character size limits of the string.

 Use of URLs for Invoices